open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

       * If this command is unsuccessful, manually update the component's row in the [CODEOWNERS](.github/CODEOWNERS) file, and then run `make generate` to regenerate the component's README header.

 Be sure to tag the existing Code Owners, if any, within the PR to ensure they receive a notification.

+### Emeritus roles

+Contributors that are stepping down or reducing their role in the project are encouraged to move to [emeritus](https://github.com/open-telemetry/community/blob/main/guides/contributor/membership.md#emeritus-maintainerapprovertriager).

+In the event that a contributor steps down without prior notice, the maintainers will attempt to contact the contributor via both Github and the CNCF Slack to confirm their status.
+After two weeks, if the contributor is an approver or maintainer, they may be removed from the Github review auto-assignment.
+If the contributor does not respond within a period of one month, they may be moved to emeritus status at the discretion of the maintainers.

+In case of disagreement, this will be submitted to a majority vote among the maintainers (possibly excluding the contributor in question).

 ## Makefile Guidelines